-Allow for in-depth case management through the sharing of client information in a centralized system.
+Allows for in-depth case management by sharing client information in a centralized system.
 HMIS provides a standardized mechanism in which human service providers collect information and then share it among every participating human service agency to assist clients more efficiently and effectively.